ZacMillionaire/rapscallion/README.md

 You'll also need to create an empty database, then import the sql into that database, then within the cfg/config.js file, set the database and steam account details accordingly and all should be set.
 I've not tested this part so let me know if anything goes wrong.

+##Chat Commands

+!chatstats

+Displays rough stats logged.

+!mystats

+Sends a stat link to the requesting user

+!roulette

+Spins the wheel and kicks the winning user

+!superroulette

+Spins the wheel and bans the winning user.

+The above roulette commands require the bot to have a higher rank than those you wish to have affected.
+Steam uses a simple permission system currently, and the highest rank wins out.

+Group owner -> Officer -> Moderator -> User

+For the best result, the bot should have Officer status and everyone else at Moderator below.
+Or give the bot just Moderator priviledges if you only want it to affect regular users.
+Nothing with happen if the bot cannot kick or ban a 'winner' aside from sending a message to them and the group chat window.

+##Closing

 That's about it.
 The code is terrible for now and sparsly commented.
-Though its fairly self explanitory if you have used node.js before or have a decent understanding.
+Though its fairly self explanitory if you have used node.js before or have a decent understanding in javascript.

-I'll make it more friendly once the features are leveled.
+I'll make it more reader friendly once the features are leveled.